sflyranger/multilabel_classification_nns/README.md

 - Experiment with transfer learning by using pre-trained models and fine-tuning them on this specific dataset.
 - Continue to optimize the model architecture to strike a balance between **accuracy** and **computational efficiency**.

-Feel free to explore the notebooks for a detailed walkthrough of the model architectures, training processes, and results.
+Feel free to explore my notebooks for a detailed walkthrough of the model architectures, training processes, and results.

+- Happy Learning :)